Israel hits Syrian artillery after Golan fire

 "Any future occurrences will force the IDF to intensify its response," the army said, adding that it held "the Syrian regime accountable for any aggression from within its territory."

+Israel has sought to avoid becoming directly involved in the six-year civil war in Syria, although it has systematically responded to fire across the armistice line on the Golan.

+It also acknowledges carrying out dozens of air strikes against Hizbullah forces in Syria to stop what it calls advanced arms deliveries to the Lebanese militant group, which is a key ally of the Damascus government.

-Israel fought a devastating 2006 war with Hezbollah and has voiced concern that the group´s involvement in Syria risks opening up a new front.
+Israel fought a devastating 2006 war with Hizbullah and has voiced concern that the group’s involvement in Syria risks opening up a new front.

-Israel seized 1,200 square kilometres (460 square miles) of the Golan Heights from Syria in the Six-Day War of 1967 and later annexed it in a move never recognised by the international community.
+Israel seized 1,200 square kilometres of the Golan Heights from Syria in the Six-Day War of 1967 and later annexed it in a move never recognised by the international community.

-The two countries remain technically at war, although before the eruption of the conflict inside Syria in 2011 the armistice line remained largely quiet.

 Comments